The Better Angels (film): Reception

-Review aggregation website Rotten Tomatoes gives the film an approval rating of 45%, based on reviews from 49 critics with an average score of 5.88/10.
+Review aggregation website Rotten Tomatoes gives the film an approval rating of 44%, based on reviews from 48 critics with an average score of 5.88/10.
 The website's critics' consensus reads: "Malick-inspired but not as inspired as Malick, The Better Angels muffles an interesting idea under ponderous execution."
+On Metacritic, the film has a weighted average of 53 out of 100, based on 23 critics, indicating "mixed or average reviews".